CER-REC/conditions/app/components/RegionConditionSummary/README.md

 # Region Condition Summary

 The Region Condition Summary is a public component used in the Location Wheel.
 It replaces the Project Menu in View 2 when Location is selected.
-The bars are scaled at 200% horizontal and 300% vertical of the original.

 ## Requirements